brunoblock/oystermesh/README.md

 ## The Mesh

-NOTICE: The mesh is currently offline whilst V5 development is underway
+NOTICE: The mesh is currently offline or inaccessible whilst V6 development is underway

 The Oyster Mesh Protocol provides: